 The reason for Torres’ decline, during what should have been his prime years, remains a mystery.

-And yet, amid the pessimism, there were golden moments that punctured the narrative.
+Amid the pessimism, there were golden moments that punctured the narrative.

 Gary Neville failed to contain his excitement when Torres skipped past Victor Valdes at the Nou Camp to ensure the Blues’ progression to the Champions League final in 2012.